w3c/ColorWeb-CG/hdr_html_canvas_element.md

 color spaces of the image and the Canvas match.
 Annex A specifies transformation to and from `rec2100-pq` and `rec2100-hlg`.

+At the time of this writing, [the current draft of CSS Color HDR Module Level 1](https://drafts.csswg.org/css-color-hdr/) provides detailed definitions of`rec2100-hlg`, `rec2100-pq` and `rec2100-display-linear` (called `rec2100-linear` in that document).

 ### rec2100-hlg

 The non-linear component signals {R', G', B'} are mapped to red, green and blue